W1ck3dDan/debrid-wiki/docs/debrid/index.md

 After choosing a Debrid service, you need to sign up for an account and pay for a subscription.
 Some Debrid services offer free trials, so you can try them out before committing to a subscription.
 Once you have an account, you can immediately start using the service.

-Generally, 1 debrid service is enough for most people.
+Generally, one debrid service is enough for most people.
 However, some people use multiple debrid services to get the best of both worlds or to have a backup in case one of the debrid services goes down.

 _Thanks to [u/xmachinery](https://www.reddit.com/user/xmachinery/) for the original [Reddit post](https://www.reddit.com/r/Piracy/comments/q3vqgv/introduction_to_debrid_services/) that inspired this section._